Birmingham Camellia Society

 Birmingham, AL 35242

-The Birmingham Camellia Society hosts a local camellia show, with competition open only to residents of Jefferson and Shelby Counties, Alabama on February 15, 2020, at the Birmingham Botanical Gardens, in Birmingham, Alabama.
+The Birmingham Camellia Society hosts a local camellia show, with competition open only to residents of Jefferson and Shelby Counties, Alabama on the 2nd Saturday in February, at the Birmingham Botanical Gardens, in Birmingham, Alabama.
 It will be open to the public from 1:00 to 4:00 pm.

-The club holds two meetings each year and hosts members-only activities.
+The club holds two meetings each year-2nd Sunday in September and January - at 2:00 p.m.(Central Time), and hosts members-only activities.

 About the Birmingham Camellia Society

 In the words of Holy Scripture the prophet Isaiah gives us a suggestion, “Look to the rock from which you were hewed, the quarry from which you were dug.”
 (Isaiah 51:1) Following that suggestion I look back on the passion exhibited by my father-in-law Lee Poe and his camellia friends from the late 1930’s to the end of the Century.
 This may well have been the golden age of the camellia.
 It was an age when the American Camellia Society had its beginning, when Dave Strothers dedicated Massee Lane for a headquarters and an age when growers, exhibitors, and shows were popping up like dandelions.
 Why?
 We look to the activities of those men to find their motivation.

 The late 30’s and 40’s were the formative years for camellia culture in Birmingham.
 In those years Birmingham had some pretty rough winters.
 Seasons that were not conducive to growing a flower that only bloomed in the winter.
 Oh there were some camellias around.
 Their year round greenery made for a nice landscaping bush.
 A winter that was mild enough to allow bloom production was just icing on the cake.